karttur/geoimagine/_posts/2018/2018-11-01-blog-FAO-refevap.markdown

 #### Import the refET

-The downloaded refET data is in ASCII (pure text) format, you can open one of the monthly files are read the values.
+The downloaded refET data is in ASCII (pure text) format, you can open one of the monthly files and read the centent.

 ```
 ncols  2160